Insolvency and Restructuring Services for Businesses

-A company voluntary arrangement (CVA) is a formal agreement between a company and its creditors (i.e. people who are owed money) and is typically suitable where you have a viable underlying business and you simply need time to repay some historical debt that has built up and which can be repaid over time - generally in a lesser amount than originally owed.
-The debts can be repaid in instalments (typically monthly) or via a sale of company assets.
-The CVA is approved by a vote and is approved if passed by a majority of the company’s creditors holding more than 75% in debt value i.e. the creditors with the biggest debts and more control over the vote.
-Once the CVA is approved, both the company and its creditors are bound by its terms and the agreement is then implemented and overseen by an insolvency practitioner (called the supervisor).
+A company voluntary arrangement (CVA) is a formal agreement between a company and its creditors (i.e. people who are owed money) and is typically suitable where you have a viable underlying business and it simply needs time to repay some historical debt that has built up and which can be repaid over time - generally in a lesser amount than originally owed.
+The debts can be repaid in installments (typically monthly) or via a sale of company assets.

-Administration is a business rescue process in which an insolvency practitioner (IP) is appointed to manage the company’s business with the aim of helping it to restructure, recover or regain control after a period of financial stress.
-During this period the directors must relinquish control over management of the company.
+Administration is a company rescue process in which an insolvency practitioner (IP) is appointed to manage the company’s business with the aim of helping it to restructure, recover or regain control after a period of financial stress.
 The primary aim of administration is to rescue the company so it can continue trading as a going concern.
 If that is not possible, a secondary purpose is to achieve a better result for the company’s creditors (i.e. the people owed money) than would be achievable in a liquidation.
 If neither of these purposes can be achieved, its third aim is to collect in the company’s assets for distribution to its creditors.
-There are a number of routes into administration, which we can explain, but essentially such step can be taken by the company, its directors or a secured creditor (usually a bank or other lender).
-Except in complex cases, an administration typically lasts for a year although that period can be extended.

 Liquidation (or a winding-up) is a formal process in which a company’s business is brought to an end and an insolvency practitioner (called a liquidator) is appointed to oversee that process.
 The closure process involves a number of steps including the collection of all available assets and subsequent sale and distribution to creditors (the people owed money by the company).
 At the end of the liquidation the company is dissolved which means that its name is removed from the public register of companies.

-A PVA is a formal agreement between a partnership, its partners and their creditors that is monitored by a third party called a Supervisor, who is usually an accountant.
-Alternatively individual partners might enter into ‘inter-locking IVAs’ (see our separate section on IVAs - here).
+A Partnership Voluntary Arrangement is a formal agreement between a partnership, its partners and their creditors that is monitored by a third party Insolvency Practitioner called a supervisor.
+Alternatively individual partners might enter into ‘inter-locking IVAs’ (see our separate section on IVAs here).